nickblumenthal/pic_it/Readme.md

 - [X] Canvas is reactive
 - [X] Figure out how to detect a second user has connected
 - [X] Creating roles for different users
+- [X] Creating a round chooses a random drawer
 - [ ] Add front-end framework
 - [ ] Button to open two windows for single player
 - [ ] Load word list from file on server